-- 14.2.2.1 The surfaces of all movement areas including pavements (runways, taxiways, and aprons) and adjacent areas shall be inspected and their conditions monitored regularly as part of an aerodrome preventive and corrective maintenance programme with the objective of avoiding and eliminating any foreign object debris (FOD) that might cause damage to aircraft or impair the operation of aircraft systems. - Note 1 See Paragraph 6.2.9.3 for inspections of movement areas. - Note 2 Procedures on carrying out daily inspections of the movement area and control of FOD are given in the ICAO PANS-Aerodromes (Doc 9981), Manual of Surface Movement Guidance and
+14.2.2.1 The surfaces of all movement areas including pavements (runways, taxiways, and aprons) and adjacent areas shall be inspected and their conditions monitored regularly as part of an aerodrome preventive and corrective maintenance programme with the objective of avoiding and eliminating any foreign object debris (FOD) that might cause damage to aircraft or impair the operation of aircraft systems.

+Note 1 - See Paragraph 6.2.9.3 for inspections of movement areas.

+Note 2 - Procedures on carrying out daily inspections of the movement area and control of FOD are given in the ICAO PANS-Aerodromes (Doc 9981), Manual of Surface Movement Guidance and

-- Control Systems (SMGCS) and the Advanced Surface Movement Guidance and Control Systems (A-SMGCS) Manual. - Note 3 Additional guidance on sweeping/cleaning of surfaces is contained in the ICAO Airport Services Manual, Part 9. - Note 4 Guidance on precautions to be taken in regard to the surface of shoulders is given in ICAO Annex 14 Vol. I, Attachment A, Section 9, and the ICAO Aerodrome Design Manual, Part 2. - Note 5 Where the pavement is used by large aircraft or aircraft with tire pressures in the upper categories referred to in 6.2.6.6(c), particular attention should be given to the integrity of light fittings in the pavement and pavement joints. - 14.2.2.2 The surface of a runway shall be maintained in a condition such as to preclude formation of harmful irregularities. - Note See ICAO Annex 14 Vol. I, Attachment A, Section 5. - 14.2.2.3 A paved runway shall be maintained in a condition so as to provide surface friction characteristics at or above the minimum friction level specified in Table 14-1 of this manual. - Note The Airport Services Manual (Doc 9137), Part 2, contains further information on this subject, on improving surface friction characteristics of runways.
+Control Systems (SMGCS) and the Advanced Surface Movement Guidance and Control Systems (A-SMGCS) Manual.

+Note 3 - Additional guidance on sweeping/cleaning of surfaces is contained in the ICAO Airport Services Manual, Part 9.

+Note 4 - Guidance on precautions to be taken in regard to the surface of shoulders is given in ICAO Annex 14 Vol. I, Attachment A, Section 9, and the ICAO Aerodrome Design Manual, Part 2.

+Note 5 - Where the pavement is used by large aircraft or aircraft with tire pressures in the upper categories referred to in 6.2.6.6(c), particular attention should be given to the integrity of light fittings in the pavement and pavement joints.

+14.2.2.2 The surface of a runway shall be maintained in a condition such as to preclude formation of harmful irregularities.

+Note - See ICAO Annex 14 Vol. I, Attachment A, Section 5.

+14.2.2.3 A paved runway shall be maintained in a condition so as to provide surface friction characteristics at or above the minimum friction level specified in Table 14-1 of this manual.

+Note - Futher information on improving surface friction characteristics of runway is available in the

+- a) ICAO Airport Services Manual (Doc 9137), Part 2, or - b) ICAO Assessment, Measurement and Reporting of Runway Surface Conditions (Cir 355), from 4 November 2021.